tvmb/megazord/src/README.md

 # Quick Start

-1. Download the correct executable
+1. Install using `npm` as show above
 2. From the command line type `mzord --init ./new-project`
 3. Take a look at everything under the `/pages`, `/layouts`, `/blocks`, and `/lang` folders inside `./new-project`.